 8.5.
-CONSTITUTIONAL PROVISIONS REGARDING DISTRIBUTION OF FINANCIAL POWERS BETWEEN THE STATE AND THE CENTRE include Historical back grounds, differential endowment of Resources, and Capacity to raise resources.
+CONSTITUTIONAL PROVISIONS REGARDING DISTRIBUTION OF FINANCIAL POWERS BETWEEN THE STATE AND THE CENTRE

 Financial relations are the most important aspect of Centre-State relations.
 No system of federation can be successful unless both the Union and the States have at their disposal adequate financial resources to enable them to discharge their respective responsibilities under the Constitution.